-It is quite easy to show that random n-vertex graphs are $\Omega(n)$ -robustly self-ordered (see Proposition 7.1); in fact, the proof is easier that the proof of the analogous result for bounded-degree graphs (Theorem 6.1).
-Hence, it may be surprising that the construction of n-vertex graphs that are $\Omega(n)$ -robustly self-ordered seems harder than the constructions for bounded-degree graphs.
-Nevertheless, we were able to prove
+It is quite easy to show that random n-vertex graphs are $\Omega(n)$ -robustly self-ordered (see Proposition 7.1); in fact, the proof is easier than the proof of the analogous result for bounded-degree graphs (Theorem 6.1).
+Unfortunately, constructing n-vertex graphs that are $\Omega(n)$ -robustly self-ordered seems to be no easier constructing robustly self-ordered bounded-degree graphs.
+In particular, it seems to require completely different techniques and tools.